Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

   to OCCT developers who are not familiar with this tool and to facilitate the use of the official OCCT Git repository for code contribution to OCCT.

-  Reading this document does not exempt from the need to learn Git concepts and tools.
+  It can be useful to learn more about Git concepts and tools from a book a or manual.
-  Please consult a book or manual describing Git to get acquainted with this tool.
   Many good books on Git can be found at http://git-scm.com/documentation

   For the experienced Git users it can be enough to read sections 1 and 3 of this document to start working with the repository.

-  Please make sure to get familiar with the Contribution Workflow document that describes how Git is used for processing contributions to OCCT.
+  Familiarize yourselves with the @ref occt_dev_guides__contribution_workflow "Contribution Workflow document"
+  that describes how Git is used for processing contributions to OCCT.

   This and related documents are available at the Resources page